learn-the-web/topics/video-audio/index.md

 **Don’t auto play sounds.
 Ever.**

-Not only is it extremely annoying, but imagine how frustrating it must be for people who are trying to listen to screen reader when all of a sudden some random sound blurts out.
+Not only is it extremely annoying, but imagine how frustrating it must be for people who are trying to listen to a screen reader when all of a sudden some random sound blurts out.

 ---